MStefko/ESA-Mapps2Cosmographia/README.md

 sensor FOV is associated with each mode.
 It is organised by instrument name, where for each instrument you have its own dictionary.
 Each entry of this dictionary has the format `"instrument_mode": "sensor_fov_name"`.
 - `sensor_colors`: This dictionary defines for each instrument an `RGB` color which is used to display sensor FOVs and ground tracks.
+- `panel_ck_sampling_seconds`: How densely is the solar panel CK sampled.
+Default is a step of 20 seconds.
+- `panel_ck_span_days`: How wide is the solar panel CK coverage extent in days.
+Default is 14 days.
+This extent is counted in addition to the period covered by observation.
+E.g. if the value is 14, then the solar panel coverage starts 7 days before start of first tracked observation, and ends 7 days after end of the last one.

 ## Issues
 - Please report any issues to [Marcel Stefko](mailto:marcel.stefko@esa.int)